Apply for 1 of 2 Open City Fellowships for Fall 2019

-The deadline for submission is June 28, 2019.
-Both the Neighborhoods Fellowship and the Muslim Communities Fellowship start on Auguist 23, 2019.
+The deadline for submission has been extended to July 15, 2019.
+Both the Neighborhoods Fellowship and the Muslim Communities Fellowship start on September 6, 2019.

 The Neighborhoods Fellowship is a unique opportunity for emerging Asian American writers to publish narrative nonfiction over the span of six months on the vibrant Asian American communities of New York City.